-To examine this requirement, the set of 30 s Instantaneous RMS SIS URE values used in Section 3.1.1 was analyzed as described in Appendix A. In summary, the RMS SIS URE values for each satellite for the entire year were divided into bins based on 15 minute intervals of AOD.
+To examine this requirement, the set of 30 s Instantaneous RMS SIS URE values used in Section 3.2.1 was analyzed as described in Appendix A. In summary, the RMS SIS URE values for each satellite for the entire year were divided into bins based on 15 minute intervals of AOD.
 The 95^{th} percentile values for each bin were selected and the results were plotted as a function of the AOD.

-Figures 3.4 through 3.7 show two curves: shown in blue is the 95th percentile URE vs. AOD (in hours), and shown in green the count of points in each bin as a function of AOD.
+Figures 3.4 through 3.7 show two curves: shown in blue is the 95^{th} percentile URE vs. AOD (in hours), and shown in green is the count of points in each bin as a function of AOD.
 For satellites that are operating on the normal pattern (roughly one upload per day), the count of points in each bin is roughly equal from the time the upload becomes available until about 24 hours AOD.
 In fact, the nominal number of points can be calculated by multiplying the number of expected 30 s estimates in a 15 minute bin (30 estimates per bin) by the number of days in the year.
-There are just under 11000 points in each bin.
+There are just under 11,000 points in each bin.
 This corresponds well to the plateau area of the green curve for the well-performing satellites (e.g. Figures 3.4 and 3.5).
 For satellites that are uploaded more frequently, the green curve will show a left-hand peak higher than the nominal count decreasing to the right.
 This is a result of the fact that there will be fewer points at higher AOD due to the more frequent uploads.
-The vertical scales on Figure 3.4 through 3.7 and the figures in Appendix A have been constrained to a constant value to aid in comparisons between the charts.
-For 2017, all SVs were operational throughout the year, so the total number of samples is very consistent across SVs.
+The vertical scales on Figures 3.4 through 3.7 and the figures in Appendix A have been constrained to a constant value to aid in comparisons between the charts.
+In 2018, SVs with lower than nominal counts were SVN 54/PRN 18 (decommissioned in early March) and SVN 34/PRN 18 (brought back into the constellation in late March).

-The best performers for Block IIR/IIR-M and Block IIF are shown in Figures 3.4 and 3.5.
+The representative best performers for Block IIR/IIR-M and Block IIF are shown in Figures 3.4 and 3.5.
+These are SVN 55/PRN 15 and SVN 62/PRN 25, respectively.
 For both blocks, several SVs have similar good results.
-These figures show a very flat distribution of AODs, and the UREs appear to degrade roughly linearly with time, at least out to the point that the distribution (represented by the green curve) shows a marked reduction in the number of points.
-Figures 3.6 and 3.7 show the worst performing (i.e. highest URE values) Block IIR/IIR-M, and Block IIF SVs.
-Note that the distribution of AOD samples for SVN 65 is biased toward shorter values of AOD, which indicates that uploads are occurring more frequently than once/day on occasion.
+Best performers exhibit a low and very flat distribution of AODs, and the UREs appear to degrade roughly linearly with time, at least to the point that the distribution (represented by the green curve) shows a marked reduction in the number of points.

+Figures 3.6 and 3.7 show the worst performing (i.e. highest URE values) Block IIR/IIR-M and Block IIF SVs.
+These are SVN 44/PRN 28 and SVN 65/PRN 24, respectively.
+Note that the distribution of AOD samples for SVN 65/PRN 24 is biased toward shorter values of AOD, which indicates that uploads are occurring more frequently than once-per-day on occasion.

-The plots for all satellites are contained in Appendix A. A review of the full set leads to the conclusion that the rate of URE growth in the Block IIF SVs is noticeably higher for the two satellites that use a Cesium frequency standard.
-While there are noticeable differences between individual satellites, all the results are well within the assertion for this metric.
+The plots for all satellites are contained in Appendix A. A review of the full set of plots leads to the conclusion that the rate of URE growth for the two Block IIF SVs using Cesium frequency standards is noticeably higher.
+While there are differences between individual satellites, all the results are well within the assertion for this metric.